This post may contain affiliate links. Please see my disclosure policy for details.

 I had a mind to create a network of other independent female travellers, as I set my sights much higher than my blog.
 An association of women who liked to travel solo.
 So, I called myself the Independent Female Traveller.

 But, as you can probably tell, the name doesn’t exactly roll off the tongue.
-Also, as the UK has a newspaper called the Independent, my blog was totally overshadowed by it in Search Engines and the SEO was hopeless. (the site is still this one, I’ve just redirected the URL, if you were looking to stalk lol).
+Also, as the UK has a newspaper called the Independent, my blog was totally overshadowed by it in Search Engines and the SEO was hopeless.

 I quickly realised that the blog was a flop, I had no idea what I was doing and life got in the way.
 I moved to India around that time and I guess I found that being abroad and content with that, I didn’t need my blog as a vice for my wanderlust.
 I was living it.